Simit6155/REDOS/README.md

 # Simple TCP Flood Script

 This is a Python-based TCP flood tool designed to send multiple TCP packets to a target IP and port concurrently using threading.
 It attempts to check if the target is online before starting the attack and visually displays status messages using colored terminal output.
+Use for your own risk!
+Made for educational purposes only.
 ---

 ## Features